Marrakech With Kids: 17 Best Things To Do & Tips

 Top tip: There are many cooking courses in Marrakech however, they aren’t all suitable for children.
 You should double-check age requirements with anywhere you decide to book.

-4. Stop By The Djemaa El Fna In Marrakech With Kids
+4. Get Entertained in Djemaa El Fna In Marrakech With Kids ⭐T&T⭐

-The main square of Marrakesh is called Djemaa El Fna which means ‘Assembly of the Dead’.
-Centuries ago it was where the heads of traitors were displayed, and is now street theatre at its best.
-It’s where people gather to share stories and be entertained.
-The biggest draw for us was the excitement of watching the people in the crowds.
-You can also join in on the street games, try local street food and meeting other young kids.
-It all kicks off early evening around sunset each day.
-This is when the food stalls are built and the storytellers and performers arrive.
-We enjoyed it so much that we went a few times.
-It’s definitely one of the best things to do in Marrakech with kids.
+The main square of Marrakesh is called Djemaa El Fna is where you’ll find the best street theatre and story telling Marrakech has to offer.
+It’s where visitors and locals gather to share stories and be entertained.
+The biggest draw for us as a whole family was the excitement of watching the people in the crowds, joining in on the street games, trying to local street food and meeting other young kids.
+It kicks off late afternoon/early evening around sunset every day when the food stalls are built and the storytellers and performers arrive.
+It’s definitely one of the best things to do in Marrakech with little kids.
+We loved it!

-One evening we headed up for a bird’s eye view of the Djemaa El Fna by going to one of the restaurants with a terrace for a drink.
-It’ll give you a great perspective to enjoy the square from.
+One evening we headed up for a panoramic view over Djemaa El Fna by going to a restaurant on the edge of the square with a terrace.
+You don’t have to have a full blown meal there, we just went for a drink.
+It’ll give you a great perspective to enjoy the square from, and seats if your kids are tired and need a rest.

 5. Take A Carriage Ride